Kong/docs.konghq.com/app/docs/enterprise/0.31-x/developer-portal/authentication.md

 Now that we have setup authentication for your Dev Portal File API, your developers won't be able to access any of your files without credentials.
 What about access to **unauthenticated files,** files that have the flag `auth` set to `false`, such as landing pages, and the login form?

-Let's create another Service/Route to grant access to unauthenticated files:
+Let's create another Service and Route to grant access to unauthenticated files:

 Service: